rwpogge/modsIDL/README.md

 A software DOI has been registered with zenodo.org:

  > [![DOI](https://zenodo.org/badge/167826611.svg)](https://zenodo.org/badge/latestdoi/167826611)

-modsIDL was developed for reducing data obtained with the MODS1 and MODS2 instruments at the Large Binocular Telescope Observatory.
-The MODS were built with with major support provided by grants from the U.S. National Science Foundation's Division of Astronomical Sciences  Advanced Technologies and Instrumentation (AST-9987045), the NSF/NOAO TSIP Program, and matching funds provided by the Ohio State University Office of Research and the Ohio Board of Regents.
-Additional support was provided by NSF Grant AST-1108693.

 We and our funding agencies thank you for properly acknowledging their support in your papers.